bluenviron/mediamtx/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/aler9/rtsp-simple-server)](https://goreportcard.com/report/github.com/aler9/rtsp-simple-server)
 [![Build Status](https://travis-ci.org/aler9/rtsp-simple-server.svg?branch=master)](https://travis-ci.org/aler9/rtsp-simple-server)

 _rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP video server, a program that allows multiple users to publish or read live video and audio streams.
-RTSP a standardized protocol that defines how to perform these operations with the help of a server, that both publishers and readers can contact in order to negotiate a streaming protocol and write or read data.
+RTSP a standardized protocol that defines how to perform these operations with the help of a server, that is contacted by both publishers and readers in order to negotiate a streaming protocol and write or read data.
 The server is then responsible of linking the publisher stream with the readers.

 This software was developed with the aim of simulating a live camera feed for debugging purposes, and therefore to use files instead of real streams.
 Another reason for the development was the deprecation of _FFserver_, the component of the FFmpeg project that allowed to create a RTSP server with _FFmpeg_ (but this server can be used with any software that supports RTSP).